associatedpress/geomancer/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
-* Commit, do not mess with rakefile, version, or history.
+* Commit, do not mess version or history.
-* Send me a pull request.
+* Send a pull request.
 Bonus points for topic branches.

 ## Copyright